Manufacturing Training System: how to transform training

 The goal is to standardize the solutions adopted and ensure their uniform dissemination among all personnel involved.

-Preventive Level: anticipating problems
+Preventive level: anticipating problems

 The second level of the Manufacturing Training System focuses on preventing inefficiencies by building a solid and systematic training system.